petender/azd-researcher/demoguide/demoguide.md

 This scenario deploys an Azure AI Foundry Project architecture, using Azure AI Foundry Agent Service, OpenAI Deep-Research LLM and Bing Search Grounding.
 The research web app offers 2 predefined use cases to perform research on, but you can also provide your own description for the use case.
 Once the process kicks off, it shows real-time processing logs on the web app, as well as saving each iteration of the research reasoning in an individual Markdown file.

+**OpenAI's description of Deep Research LLM:**

+*Deep research is OpenAI's next agent that can do work for you independently—you give it a prompt, and ChatGPT will find, analyze, and synthesize hundreds of online sources to create a comprehensive report at the level of a research analyst.
+Powered by a version of the upcoming OpenAI o3 model that’s optimized for web browsing and data analysis, it leverages reasoning to search, interpret, and analyze massive amounts of text, images, and PDFs on the internet, pivoting as needed in reaction to information it encounters.*

+*The ability to synthesize knowledge is a prerequisite for creating new knowledge.
+For this reason, deep research marks a significant step toward our broader goal of developing AGI, which we have long envisioned as capable of producing novel scientific research.*

+*Deep research is built for people who do intensive knowledge work in areas like finance, science, policy, and engineering and need thorough, precise, and reliable research.
+It can be equally useful for discerning shoppers looking for hyper-personalized recommendations on purchases that typically require careful research, like cars, appliances, and furniture.
+Every output is fully documented, with clear citations and a summary of its thinking, making it easy to reference and verify the information.
+It is particularly effective at finding niche, non-intuitive information that would require browsing numerous websites.
+Deep research frees up valuable time by allowing you to offload and expedite complex, time-intensive web research with just one query.*

+*Deep research independently discovers, reasons about, and consolidates insights from across the web.
+To accomplish this, it was trained on real-world tasks requiring browser and Python tool use, using the same reinforcement learning methods behind OpenAI o1, our first reasoning model.
+While o1 demonstrates impressive capabilities in coding, math, and other technical domains, many real-world challenges demand extensive context and information gathering from diverse online sources.
+Deep research builds on these reasoning capabilities to bridge that gap, allowing it to take on the types of problems people face in work and everyday life.*

 <div style="background: lightgreen;
             font-size: 14px;
             color: black;